top of page

 • “This is the only thing that helps.”

 Write it down.
 Not to judge it—just to name it.
+Because what you can name, you can change.

-2) Trace it back to a core belief
+2) Trace It Back to a Core Belief

-That sentence is usually a surface level belief.
+That sentence is usually a surface-level belief.
 Ask one more question:

 “If that’s true, what does it mean about me?”